Wells Fargo lifts students up

 Actions we're taking on social issues that young adults bound for college and in college care about

 Wells Fargo works across the country to create solutions to pressing societal challenges via its corporate responsibility efforts.
-Wells Fargo Stories and the corporate responsibility pages on the main Wells Fargo website are two places that regularly chronicle how we’re helping our communities thrive.
+Wells Fargo Stories and the Bank of Doing pages on the main Wells Fargo website are two places that regularly chronicle how we’re helping our communities thrive.

 Here at CollegeSTEPS, you’ll see specific actions Wells Fargo takes to address issues that matter directly to high school students, college students and recent college graduates.

-Amount Wells Fargo has given, since 2010, to support programming and scholarships to diverse programs, including signature sponsorships.
+Amount invested in scholarships and programming for diverse students, since 2011, to support programming and scholarships to diverse programs, including signature sponsorships.

 Estimated time Wells Fargo employees volunteered in support of diverse scholar programs since 2018.